homotopic/shake-plus/README.md

 each underlying `RAction`.

-This is an early release and a lot of things may be missing or broken, but so far the conveniences have been worth it,
+This is an early release and a lot of things may be missing or broken, but so far the conveniences have been worth it.
+Until it's stable/complete you probaly want to `import qualified Development.Shake` to deal with any missing parts.